 She buys the hamster and the cage with her own money.
 She names it Gladys which cracks me up every time we say it.
 On the way home we giggle about how the hamster is chewing on the box.
 We pull in the driveway and my daughter realizes it has chewed a hole so large it can almost escape!!!!
 She runs in remembering to get in the tub.
 We all get upstairs and close the door tight making a total of 6 people in the bathroom and one hamster.

-Quickly Mom sets up the cage.
-Here is in problem #1 within minutes of being home I am helping when I lectured in the store that I would do nothing to help.
+Quickly I, the mom, sets up the cage.
+Here is problem #1: within minutes of being home I am helping when I lectured in the store that I would do nothing to help.
 But I do not want a loose hamster.
 Finally the cage is together.
 Time to put the hamster in the cage.
 Here comes problem #2.
-My daughter is scared of the hamster.
+My daughter is so scared of the hamster.
 She is claiming that at school it is much friendlier.
-So I have two choices - stick to my plan of not helping or help and get the hamster out of the tub.
-Obviously I pick number 2.
-So I put gloves on and figure here comes Rescue Worker mom to relocate the hamster.
+So I have two choices - stick to my plan of not helping OR help and get the hamster out of the tub.
+Obviously, I pick number 2.
+So I put gloves on, turn into Rescue Worker mom and try to relocate the hamster.

 Now time to disinfect the tub quickly before making dinner and putting actual children in the tub (I know disgusting) - somehow I had to do quite a few things for this pet in under one hour.